IBM/AI-on-Power-Level3/docs/lab-setup.md

 ## Provisioning the environment

-For the hands-on labs, we will be using the OpenShift on Power10 on-prem environment which is optimized for AI workloads and hosted on IBM TechZone.
+For the hands-on labs, we will be using the OpenShift on Power10 on-premises environment which is optimized for AI workloads and hosted on IBM TechZone.

 Follow the steps below: